 A hearing before an Administrative Law Judge often provides SSDI applicants in Buckhead with the best opportunity to demonstrate that they qualify to receive benefits.
-While staff members at the Social Security Administration (SSA) are bound to apply standards in a very strict formulation, administrative law judges often approach a decision with more discretion to take in consideration the full circumstances.
+While staff members at the Social Security Administration (SSA) are bound to apply standards in a very strict formulation, administrative law judges often approach a decision with more discretion to take into consideration the full circumstances.
 Statistically, it is more likely to be approved for disability benefits by an Administrative Law Judge then by an adjudicator at the local SSA office.

 However, to succeed at a Buckhead SSDI hearing, it is crucial to prepare and to follow proper procedures.
 The hearing usually represents the last stage in the process for presenting new evidence to support a claim, so it is wise to ensure that the best available documentation and testimony are offered at the hearing.
 Guidance from an experienced SSDI law firm can prove valuable in the process.

 An applicant for SSDI benefits may not request a hearing until after seeking a reconsideration, which is the first appeal after an applicant for benefits is denied.
 Agency staff review a file during a reconsideration and may consider new evidence, but they often reach the same conclusion and send another denial notice.